Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 Medicare Advantage (Medicare Part C) is a coverage alternative to Original Medicare.
 Medicare Part C plans are offered by private insurers approved by Medicare.
 In 1997, Congress passed legislation creating the Medicare+Choice program, which was renamed Medicare Advantage under the Medicare Prescription Drug, Improvement, and Modernization Act of 2003.1

-As of September 2023, there were nearly 32.5 million people covered by Medicare Advantage, accounting for almost half of the more than 66 million total Medicare beneficiaries.
+As of June 2024, there were nearly 34.1 million people covered by Medicare Advantage, accounting for just over half of the more than 67.5 million total Medicare beneficiaries.
 (The rest had Original Medicare.)2 Enrollment in these plans has grown significantly over the years.
 In 2007, only 19% of Medicare beneficiaries had Medicare Advantage plans.3

 What does Medicare Advantage cover?

-All Medicare Advantage plans are required to cover services that are covered by Medicare Part A and Medicare Part B, with the exception of hospice services.
+All Medicare Advantage plans are required to cover services that are covered by Medicare Part A and Medicare Part B (except hospice services, which are covered under Original Medicare for all beneficiaries).
 However, the out-of-pocket costs for these services vary widely between Original Medicare and Medicare Advantage.
 And there can be different coverage rules under Medicare Advantage plans, such as a requirement to use in-network medical providers or obtain prior authorization.

 This differs from one Medicare Advantage plan to another, and also differs from Original Medicare.
 Original Medicare allows beneficiaries to use any provider who accepts Medicare, and prior authorization is very rarely used in Original Medicare.